About Technology Guide

 Diesel filter systems are designed by combining filter materials with regeneration methods.
 The biggest challenge in the system design is to ensure adequate regeneration and durability.
 Based on the principle of regeneration, filter systems are classified into passive and active.
 Considering low exhaust temperatures in many diesel applications, both light- and heavy-duty, filter systems for new engines and vehicles typically utilize active strategies to support regeneration.
 Passive filter systems have been used for selected retrofit applications.

-Catalyzed Diesel Filters
+Catalytic Diesel Filters

-Filters with Fuel Additives
+Filters with Fuel Burners

 Electrically Regenerated Filters

 Electric regeneration of diesel filters can be performed in on-board and various off-board configurations.
 On-board regeneration by means of an electric heater connected to the vehicle power source puts a significant additional load on the vehicle electrical system.
 Partial flow layouts or regeneration with hot air are more energy efficient.
-Filter systems have been also developed which must be connected to external power source or are removed from the vehicle for off-board regeneration.
+Filter systems have also been developed which must be connected to an external power source or which are removed from the vehicle for off-board regeneration.

 Microwave Regenerated Filters